 Our survey was conducted in October 2020 in sites spread across 14 Grama Niladari Divisions (GND) in these four DSDs (Figure 1) using purposive sampling.
-This method was adopted to include an equal number of male-headed households (MHHs) and female-headed households (FHHs) to identify specific gendered effects of the experience of displacement.
+This method was adopted to include an equal number of male and female respondents to identify specific gendered effects of the experience of displacement.
 The survey covered 220 households, which accounts for 54.3 per cent of total IDP households in Jaffna District.